canonical/kafka-k8s-operator/docs/how-to/h-deploy.md

 $ juju relate kafka-k8s zookeeper-k8s
 ```

-> We recommend values of `<kafka-units>` of 3 and `<zookeeper-units>` of 5, for
+> We recommend values for `<kafka-units>` of at least 3 and for `<zookeeper-units>` of 5, to
-ensuring reasonable high-availability margins.
+ensure reasonable high-availability margins.

 Once all the units show as `active|idle` in the `juju status` output, the deployment
 should be ready to be used.

 ## (Optional) Create an external admin users

-After being deployed, the Kafka cluster is *secure by default* and, as a consequence,
+Charmed Kafka aims to follow the _secure by default_ paradigm.
+As a consequence, after being deployed the Kafka cluster
-it won't expose any external listener.
+won't expose any external listener.
 In fact, ports are only opened when client applications are related, also
 depending on the protocols to be used.
 Please refer to [this table](TODO) for
 more information about the available listeners and protocols.